matifandy8/MERN-App/README.md

-# MERN-App
+MERN APP - Posts

-Use of Rect js,Expressjs,Nodejs,MongoDb
+Use of Rect js,Expressjs,Nodejs,MongoDb.

-Client folder in master branch
+.Client folder in master branch